Randycl808/etsy_project/README.md

 ## Getting starter (how to use)

 ## Clone
-1. git clone git@github.com:jimibue/starter-rv6.git <project-name>
+1. git clone git@github.com:jimibue/starter-rv6.git 'project-name'
-2. cd <project-name>
+2. cd 'project-name'

 ### rails stuff
 1. renaming our database in the config/database.yml file